aliscie/autodox-old/README.md

 # AUTODOX
 * this project is owned as an NFT by Ali Husam Shakir AlKaraawi.
 You can have shares of it by participating to the project.
+As you own a share the smartcontract will automaticly distribute the earning of autodox by the value of the share.

 <img align="left" src="readmeFiles/logo2.png" height="100%">
 AUTODOX or AUTODOX not decieded about the name yet.